marzban2030/kivy-android-hello-world/README.md

 # Build

-Firstly, Change Android API and Minimum Android NDK API version numbers in "buildozer.spec" file.
-Android API version number should be set to highest available Android API version number from Google and Android NDK API version number must be set to latest Google supported Android NDK API version number, Pay attention that Python-for-Android (p4a) recommend you to use supported Android NDK API version certainly during build process and will be encouraged with an error if Android NDK API version number has not been set to recommended supported version.
+You can Change Android API and Minimum Android NDK API version numbers in "buildozer.spec" file optionally.
+In this case android API version number should be set to highest available Android API version number from Google and Android NDK API version number must be set to latest Google supported Android NDK API version number, Pay attention that Python-for-Android (p4a) recommend you to use supported Android NDK API version certainly during build process and will be encouraged with an error if Android NDK API version number has not been set to recommended supported version.

 Run below commands in Colab:
 ```